-Delingpole: Archbishop of Canterbury Urges Us to Rethink 'White' Jesus
+Delingpole: Archbishop of Canterbury Wants 'Rethink' on 'White' Jesus

 Nobody knows what Jesus looked like.
 In early Church iconography, he was betrayed as beardless with a Roman haircut because that is how his fanbase looked back then.
 Later, he developed his beard and long hair.

 What colour was his skin?
 No-one can be sure of that, either.
-According to some theories, Hebrews and other peoples in the land of Israel sometimes had blue eyes and fair or red hair and pale skin.
+According to some theories, Hebrews and other peoples in the land of Israel sometimes had blue eyes and fair or red hair and fair skin.
 Others claim Jesus was much darker.

 But, of course, this has no relevance whatsoever to the question Welby was really being asked by the BBC which was: “Do you support Black Lives Matter?”